virtualforce/Today_i_Fixed_Angular/unwrap observable for singular objects by | Async pipe in component template.md

 ## Problem
-Subscribing to the observable manually in the `ngOnInit()` doesn’t work with `OnPush` change detection strategy out of the box.
+Subscribing to the observable manually in the `ngOnInit()` doesn’t work with `OnPush` change detection strategy.

 ## Environment
 - Angular version : Angular 2+